Skip to content

 NHS Greater Glasgow and Clyde (NHSGGC) listens and learns from people’s experiences of services.
 These experiences help us to understand what we are doing well, and where we could be doing better.

-To support the involvement of people in its work NHS Greater Glasgow and Clyde works toward the aims of its Stakeholder Communication and Engagement Strategy.
+To support the involvement of people in its work NHS Greater Glasgow and Clyde works toward the priorities of its Stakeholder Communication and Engagement Strategy.

 Case Studies